coveo/cli/packages/search-token-lambda/README.md

 npm start
 ```

 This will start a server listening on port 9999.
 The app will return a [Coveo search token](https://docs.coveo.com/en/1346/) when you make a GET request to the [/.netlify/functions/token](http://localhost:9999/.netlify/functions/token) path.
-Every other path will respond by a **404 Not Found** error.
+Every other path will respond with a **404 Not Found** error.

 ## Documentation